mdn/content/files/en-us/web/api/navigator/getinstalledrelatedapps/index.md

 short-title: getInstalledRelatedApps()
 slug: Web/API/Navigator/getInstalledRelatedApps
 page-type: web-api-instance-method
+status:
+  - experimental
 browser-compat: api.Navigator.getInstalledRelatedApps
 ---

-{{ ApiRef() }}
+{{ ApiRef() }}{{SeeCompatTable}}

-The **`getInstalledRelatedApps()`** method returns a promise that resolves with an array of objects representing any related native apps or [Progressive Web Applications](/en-US/docs/Web/Progressive_web_apps) that the user has installed.
-For example, it can be used to check installation of UWP apps on Chrome and Edge for Windows, and Android apps and PWAs on Chrome for Android.
+The **`getInstalledRelatedApps()`** method returns a promise that resolves with an array of objects representing any related native apps or [Progressive Web Apps](/en-US/docs/Web/Progressive_web_apps) that the user has installed.
 This could be used for content personalization such as removing "install our app" banners from the web app if the native app is already installed.

 > **Note:** This method must be invoked in a top-level [secure context](/en-US/docs/Web/Security/Secure_Contexts), that is, not embedded in an {{htmlelement("iframe")}}.

+## Description

-`getInstalledRelatedApps()` can only be used to check the installation of apps related to the invoking web app.
+`getInstalledRelatedApps()` can be used to check installation of Universal Windows Platform (UWP) apps on Chrome and Edge for Windows, and Android apps and PWAs on Chrome for Android.
+It can only be used to check the installation of apps related to the invoking web app.
 To relate the invoking web app to the native app or PWA, two things must be done:

 1. The invoking web app must be specified in the [`related_applications`](/en-US/docs/Web/Manifest/related_applications) member of its [manifest file](/en-US/docs/Web/Manifest).
 2. The native app or PWA must have its relationship with the invoking app defined.